TheMonk2121/ai-dev-tasks/100_memory/100_cursor-memory-context.md

 **Transformation Achieved**:
 - **From**: Bloated, confusing `400_guides` documentation system (52 files, inconsistent structure)
-- **To**: Intelligent, tiered authority structure with automated lifecycle management
+- **To**: Intelligent, tiered authority structure with automated lifecycle managemen
 - **Governance**: Moved from governance through documentation to governance through automation
 - **Quality**: AI-powered consolidation and content generation for improved quality and consistency
 - **Performance**: Optimized systems with parallel processing and monitoring